The first degrees in engineering at the University of Melbourne were awarded in 1883.

 Separate degrees in Mechanical and Electrical Engineering commenced in 1911 but there was only one Department of Engineering.
 The first graduate in Electrical Engineering received his degree in 1913.
 However, the demands of a changing world and the disruption of two world wars refocussed the demands of the engineering department and required it to broaden its choice of subjects.

 In his 1947 Presidential Address to the Melbourne University Engineering Students’ Club (MUESC), recorded in Cranks & Nuts, Professor Blackwood, Dean of the Faculty, credited the rapid growth of secondary industries in Dean of the Faculty, credited the rapid growth of secondary industries in Australia in the post-war years with the need for more graduates trained in mechanical and electrical engineering.
-The Melbourne School of Engineering and its new Departments were to develop and train young engineers to add to the strengths in industry that a young country needed.
+The Faculty of Engineering and Information Technology and its new Departments were to develop and train young engineers to add to the strengths in industry that a young country needed.
 At that time there was a rapid expansion taking place in electricity generation and distribution networks and in 1954 Ken Mackley, whose research was supported by the Electrical Research Board, became the first PhD student to graduate from the department.

 New courses and subjects were introduced in the early 1950s.
 This saw the introduction of electrical engineering subjects into second and third year as well as in fourth year.
 In 1954, Professor Moorhouse, who thought that engineering students should have the opportunity to study a wider range of subjects, pioneered the introduction of non-technical topics into engineering courses.